theRoughCode/Course-Notes/README.md

 ## How Do I Contribute?
 1. Fork this repo.
+2.
-2. a.
-If the course notes for the course you want is already available, just add in the changes to the specific file.
+   1. If the course notes for the course you want is already available, just add in the changes to the specific file.
-   b.
-If it isn't created yet, create a new file "<subject in lower-case><course-number>.html"
+   2. If it isn't created yet, create a new file "<subject in lower-case><course-number>.html"
 3. Submit a pull request.

 ## What Should I Take Note Of?